 9th April 2020

-Our 3D printing services allow a wide range of options to your business.
+Our 3D printing service allow a wide range of options to your business.
 We have expert engineers available to offer bureau services to support companies in printing their parts.

 Our bureau allows businesses to try out a wide variety of different technologies to find their ideal solution.
 The bureau supports a wide range of applications such as cutting guides, low volume production parts and high surface finished protype models.